-Some of the best ways to add more of these good-for-you nutrients into your diet include nuts, broccoli, leafy lettuce, eggs and low-fat milk.
-Foods rich in good fats like salmon will also maintain thickness and plumpness of the skin.
+Some of the best ways to add more of these good-for-you nutrients into your diet include nuts, broccoli, leafy lettuce, eggs, and low-fat milk.
+Foods rich in good fats like salmon will also maintain the thickness and plumpness of the skin.

 You should also drink throughout the day, preferably water, to keep your skin hydrated.
 If water gets boring for you, try adding some fresh fruit or mint leaves to infuse your water and give it a unique and refreshing flavor.
 There is also a variety of unsweetened flavored seltzer water that can keep you hydrated.